Cantara/realestate-mappingtable-lib/README.md

 # realestate-mappingtable-app
 Mapping sensors from eg BACNet to Real Estate Core

+Mapping from SensorId to Location and SensorType.
+* SensorId may be in multiple formats like BACNet, Metasys, Schneider EcoStruxure.
+* Location placing the sensor inside a RealEstate.
+* SensorType will create a uniform model of what a given sensor is observing.

 ## Ingestion Plugins
 Eg. Metasys, BACNet, Modbus, Schneider EcoStruxure, etc.